lektorium-tutor/lekt/docs/configuration.rst

 (See the relevant :ref:`configuration parameters <docker_images>`.)

-The customised Docker image tag value will then be used by Tutor to run the platform, for instance when running ``tutor local quickstart``.
+The customised Docker image tag value will then be used by Lekt to run the platform, for instance when running ``tutor local quickstart``.

 Passing custom docker build options